bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 (Original black and white image from Roger Rössing, otothek_df_roe-neg_0006125_016_Sch%C3%A4fer_vor_seiner_Schafherde_auf_einer_Wiese_im_Harz.jpg)

-An HPC cluster can be seen like a sheep flock.
-The admin sys (shepherd), the management node (shepherd dog), and the compute/login nodes (sheep).
+An cluster can be seen like a sheep flock.
+The admin sys (shepherd), the management node (shepherd dog), and the worker nodes (sheep).
 This leads to two types of nodes, like cloud computing: pets (shepherd dog) and cattle (sheep).
 While the safety of your pets must be absolute for good production, losing cattle is common and considered normal.
 In HPC (High Performance Computing) for example, most of the time, management node, file system (io) nodes, etc, are considered as pets.
 On the other hand, compute nodes and login nodes are considered cattle.
-Same philosophy apply for file systems: some must be safe, others can be faster but “losable”, and users have to understand it and take precautions.
-In this tutorial, /home will be considered safe, and /scratch fast but losable.
+Same philosophy apply for file systems: some must be safe, others can be faster but “losable”, and users have to understand it and take precautions (backup data).

 ### 3.2.
 Basic words

-An HPC cluster is an aggregate of physical compute nodes dedicated to intensive calculations.
+An cluster is an aggregate of physical compute nodes dedicated to perform tasks, hosts resources, or execute intensive calculations.
-Most of the time, these calculations are related to sciences, but can also be used in other domains, like finances.
-On general HPC clusters, users will be able to login through ssh on dedicated nodes (called login nodes), upload their code and data, then compile their code, and launch jobs (calculations) on the cluster.
+On some clusters, like HPC clusters, users will be able to login through ssh on dedicated nodes (called login nodes), upload their code and data, then compile their code, and launch jobs (calculations) on the cluster.

 To maintain the cluster synchronized and to provide features, multiple **services** are running on management node.